 Let the natural sunlight light your home.
 During the day, turn off your lamps and open your window blinds to brighten up your home.
 It will greatly reduce your energy costs.

 5. Use Your Thermostat Efficiently

-Most of us are guilty of adjusting the thermostat lower than it needs to be, especially during the hot florida summer.
+Most of us are guilty of adjusting the thermostat lower than it needs to be, especially during the hot Florida summer.
 But when the difference between your indoor and outdoor temperature is small, your energy bill will be less money.
 If you have a programmable thermostat, set your thermostat to a higher setting when you are not home.
-This can help reduce your energy costs by about 10 percent.
+It can help reduce your energy costs by about 10 percent.

 6. Turn On Your Ceiling Fans

 Not thrilled about putting the thermostat as high as you can stand?
 Put your ceiling fan on!
 Ceiling fans circulate cool air throughout your home.
 Your ceiling fan allows you to raise your thermostat about 3 to 5 degrees comfortably.

 Contact A+ Air Conditioning for AC Maintenance and Repair Services in Gainesville, FL

 Let us help you save energy and money with your AC!
 We provide services throughout north central Florida.
 And because we understand that a working air conditioner is essential in Florida, we offer 24/7 AC emergency service.
 Call us at (352) 374-4988 to schedule an appointment.